JeffVandrewJr/flask-ezmail/README.md

 )
 mail.send(msg)
 ```
-Flask-EZmail likewise uses the same `connect()` method as Flask-Mail.
+Flask-EZmail likewise uses the same `connect()` method as Flask-Mail for bulk emails.